andrew/ultimate-awesome/README.md

 - [awesome-cafe](https://github.com/KennethanCeyer/awesome-cafe) - Awesome list of cafe for developers.
 - [awesome-ml-in-plasma-physics](https://github.com/kharitonov-ivan/awesome-ml-in-plasma-physics) - ⚛️ ML in fusion industry/science 🍩⚡.
 - [awesome-bookmark](https://github.com/kunhai-88/awesome-bookmark) - 书签.
+- [docker-free-tutorials](https://github.com/labex-labs/docker-free-tutorials) - Practice Docker Free Tutorials | This repo collects 41 of free tutorials for Docker.
+Docker is revolutionizing application deployment and scaling.
+This Skill Tree offers a systematic way to learn containerization with Docker.
+Ideal for DevOps beginners, it provides a clear roadmap for understandi.
 - [kubernetes-free-tutorials](https://github.com/labex-labs/kubernetes-free-tutorials) - Practice Kubernetes Free Tutorials | This repo collects 44 of free tutorials for Kubernetes.
 Kubernetes is the leading container orchestration platform.
 This Skill Tree provides a comprehensive learning path to master Kubernetes.
 Ideal for DevOps beginners, it offers a clear roadmap to understand.
 - [linux-commands-cheat-sheet](https://github.com/labex-labs/linux-commands-cheat-sheet) - Linux Commands Cheat Sheet: A clean and minimal guide to 491 Linux commands.
 - [practice-mysql-programming-projects](https://github.com/labex-labs/practice-mysql-programming-projects) - Build real MySQL projects with 85 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.